 YEAR-ROUND

 Red-winged Blackbird

 Agelaius phoeniceus

 Size: 81⁄2" (22 cm)

 Male: Jet black with red-and-yellow patches

 (epaulets) on upper wings.
 Pointed black bill.

 Female: heavily streaked brown with a pointed brown

 bill and white eyebrows

 Juvenile: same as female

 Nest: cup; female builds; 2-3 broods per year

 Eggs: 3-4; bluish green with brown markings

 Incubation: 10-12 days; female incubates

 Fledging: 11-14 days; female and male feed the young

-Migration: non-migrator; will move around the state
+Migration: non-migrator; will move around the state to

-to find food
+find food in winter

 Food: seeds, insects; visits seed and suet feeders

 Compare: The male Brown-headed Cowbird (p.
 25) is

 smaller and glossier and has a brown head.
-The bold red-and-yellow epaulets distinguish the male Red-winged from other blackbirds.
+Male Bronzed Cowbird (p.
+29) is only slightly smaller, but more iridescent.
+The bold redand-yellow epaulets distinguish the male

+Red-winged from other blackbirds.

-Stan's Notes: One of the most widespread and numerous birds in the state.
+Stan's Notes: One of the most widespread and numerous birds in Arizona.
 Found around marshes, wetlands, lakes and rivers.
 Flocks with as many as 10,000 birds have been reported.
 Males arrive before the females and sing to defend their territory.
 The male repeats his call from the top of a cattail while showing off his red-and-yellow shoulder patches.
 The female chooses a mate and often builds her nest over shallow water in a thick stand of cattails.
 The male can be aggressive when defending the nest.
 Red-winged Blackbirds feed mostly on seeds in spring and fall, and insects throughout the summer.